aosabook/500lines/functionalDB/chapter.md

 </li></ul></td>
   </tr>
 </table>
-Table 2

 ### Database

-We now have all the components we need to construct our database!
+We now have all the components we need to construct our database.
 Initializing our database means:

 * creating an initial empty layer with no data
 * creating a set of empty indexes